Chillinit

-Blake Cab Marto Turnell (born 1 February 1993), known professionally as Chillinit (/ˈtʃɪlɪnɪt/ CHIL-lin-it; stylised as ChillinIT), is an Australian rapper and musician.
+Blake Warren Turnell (born 1 February 1993), known professionally as Chillinit (/ˈtʃɪlɪnɪt/ CHIL-lin-it; stylised as ChillinIT), is an Australian rapper and musician.
 He is from Sydney, New South Wales and released his debut studio album Women Weed & Wordplay in October 2018.

 Career

 In August 2019, Turnell released the standalone single "Freedom", which became his first charting single in Australia, which peaked at number 87 on the ARIA Singles Chart.

 His second studio album The Octagon was released on 31 January 2020, and peaked at number 2 on the ARIA Albums Chart the week following its release.
 The album's lead single, "Laying Low", peaked at number 72 on the ARIA Singles Chart in February 2020.

 In October 2021, Chillinit released "Susan’s Son", the lead single from his fourth album Family Ties, released in November 2021.

 Personal life

-Blake is of Lebanese and Australian descent.
+Blake is of Lebanese-Australian descent, his Lebanese heritage coming from his maternal side.
 Turnell's uncle, Sean Turnell, is an Australian economist.

 Turnell was arrested by New South Wales Police in December 2021 for not wearing a mandatory face mask and giving a fake ID.